 The list could go on, but this seems pretty comprehensive for now.
 Stay tuned for more posts on how to go zero waste on a budget!
 Sustainable living can more affordable when it’s done from the perspective of consuming less overall.
 It also doesn’t have to limit your lifestyle, especially when you choose experiences over things.
 However, when certain zero waste purchases are more expensive, be mindful of your budget first and foremost, and do what works best for you!

-If you find that reducing your waste is expensive, be sure to revisit the basic principles of the zero waste lifestyle.
 And definitely read: Zero Waste Living: 5 Budget Vs. Investment Options